 10) Design an infographic

 Depending on the information included in your post, it might lend itself nicely to an infographic format.
-These are great for sharing on social – especially on sites like Pinterest – and also rank well in terms of image search on Google.
+These are great for sharing on social media and also rank well in terms of image search on Google.
 Remember, you don’t want to include all the words from your post in the infographic – it needs to be primarily visual, so take the core concepts and use text sparingly.

 11) Send it to a prospect